- Your power adapter won't charge the computer.

 - Apple Portables: Tips for using your Apple MagSafe Adapter

 You should not use power adapters that have strain relief damage or that are missing insulation or rubber.
 Do not attempt to repair an adapter cable in this state.
-For adapters with a Strain Relief concern please review, About Apple's Power Adapter Replacement Program -- U.S. only.

 - Check for stuck pins on MagSafe Connectors.